IbrahimIjai/octaneswap-docs/docs/protocol/farming-staking.md

 ## 💬 Additional Resources

-- For more detailed information on farming pools, check out our [Farm Dashboard](./farm-dashboard).
+- For more detailed information on farming pools, check out our Farm Dashboard.
-- For advanced staking strategies, refer to our [Staking Guide](./staking-guide).
+- For advanced staking strategies, refer to our Staking Guide

 ---